 Save Records and Receipts of all Equipment

 Take photographs, keep receipts and a list of the make and model as well as serial numbers of all your tools.
-Having this to hand will not only be necessary in the event of a claim, it will help them to be identified by the police if found.
+Having this to hand will not only be necessary for the event of a claim, but it will also help them to be identified by the police if found.
 You could also investigate registering with sites such as Immobiliser.

 If you have a van or building that has been broken into and damaged, photographic evidence can also be beneficial when reporting it to the police.